scuzzydude/asimov/asimov.md

 #### Scoot Conformance

 1. A Scoot is not property.
-It is shared responsibility.
+It is a shared responsibility.

 2. A Scoot shall have a written charter that must clearly state: